This Privacy Notice explains what we do with information that we may hold about you (your “personal data”).

 - to ensure the safety of and prevention of any crimes committed against our staff, our customers and our venue.

 We don’t think that any of our activities prejudice you in any way.
 However, you do have the right to object to us processing your personal data on this basis.
-We have set out details regarding how you can go about doing this in section 11 above.
+We have set out details regarding how you can go about doing this in section 11 below.

 Where processing is necessary for us to carry out our legal obligations